FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/Custom_Advanced_Routing_step.md

     ExpressionEvaluatorService loggingService = producerSettings.getExpressionEvaluatorService();

-This service is identical to the Expression Evaluator service exposed for Custom connectors, see <a href="../custom_connector/custom_protocol" class="MCXref xref">Implement a custom protocol connector</a>.
+This service is identical to the Expression Evaluator service exposed for Custom connectors, see [Implement a custom protocol connector](../custom_connector/custom_protocol).

 Examples: